indieweb/wordpress-indieauth/readme.md

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

+### 4.4.2 ###

+* Prevent returning 401 for other successful OAuth2 plugins

 ### 4.4.1 ###

 * Add MF2 Parser for Client Information Discovery
 * Fix ticket endpoint and add additional checks
 * Fix issue with discovery not checking html links if there were any http links
 * Add hooks for Ticket redemption flow
 * Add email notification when ticket received

 ### 4.4.0 ###

 * Remove remote endpoint functionality already disabled
 * Rearrange so each endpoint is more independent and registers its own parameters
 * Add way to register new grant types.
 * Rewrite Web Signin to support latest version of flow.
 * Add PKCE support to websignin flow
 * Fix issue with PKCE support where it would not actually verify PKCE for token flow because PKCE is optional
 * Invert PKCE message to highlight when PKCE is not being used over it being used.
 * Do not do client discovery on a non-retrievable URL
 * Validate identifiers to IndieAuth Spec
 * Remove URL plus password login as part of effort to simplify code.
 * Fix error message surfacing in websignin form
 * Fix CSS on websignin and authorization forms to not misrender the language bar.